mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 #### Authorization Service

-This service is introduced with the application creation and it is already preconfigured with all the necessary configs.
+This service is introduced with the application creation and it is already preconfigured with all the necessary configurations.
-In case the service already existed in your project, please ensure the following environment variable on the service contains the following values
+In case the service already exists in your project, please ensure the following environment variables on the service contain the following values

 | Environment Variable | Value                                                                                                                                          |